-Here is a DIY Halloween front door decoration that’s subtle in its spookiness: two DIY glitter spiderweb projects for a classy, understated Halloween front door to lure in trick-or-treaters.
+Here’s a creative DIY Halloween front door decoration that’s subtle in its spookiness: two DIY glitter spiderweb projects for a classy, understated Halloween front door to lure in trick-or-treaters.
 Eek!!
-This Halloween craft project includes how to to make an easy spiderweb on your front door using glitter tape, plus a spiderweb with a big ol’ glitter spider hanging from your address numbers.
+My DIY Halloween decor idea includes how to to make an easy spiderweb on your front door using glitter tape, plus a spiderweb with a big ol’ glitter spider hanging from your address numbers.

 I wanted to decorate our Chicago condo building’s front door for Halloween.
 It has a challenging clear glass front door; here it is before…

 I stumbled upon the glitter strips while browsing the aisles at JOANN.
 Glitter usually gives me the hives but there’s no mess when using these black glitter strips.
 And to make the door decoration easily removable, I attached the spiderwebs using VELCRO fasteners plus clear contact paper which makes them totally removable after Halloween …I’ll show you my easy removable trick below.

 Next, I added a glitter-painted spider spinning its web on our address numbers.
 Decorating house numbers with spiderwebs is understated, classy and festive, and my neighbors in our building without kids love it, too!

 Put these two spiderweb DIY projects together for a subtle and sophisticated Halloween front door decoration.
 Come hither, fearless trick-or-treaters, come hither.

 Supplies for making subtle spiderwebs for DIY Halloween front door decorations:

 I bought my supplies at JOANN Fabric & Craft Stores: